Recognizing and Assessing Chart Patterns

 (1) Head & Shoulders Patterns

-The Head & Shoulders pattern is widely used and it is considered as one of the most reliable chart patterns.
+The Head & Shoulders pattern is widely used and considered one of the most reliable chart patterns.

 Formation:

--Afterward, the head is formed at the highest high (B).
-The head (B) is higher than (A) but relatively close to it, and it can be seen as the last push of buyers.
+The head is then formed at the highest high (B).
+The head (B) is higher than (A) but relatively close to it, representing the final push by buyers.

--The right shoulder (C) is a new local high that is formed lower than the head (B).
-The right shoulder signifies the inability of the buyers to create a new high.
-Point (C) is a strong indication that the trend is reversing.
+The right shoulder (C) is a new local high formed below the head (B).
+It indicates the buyers' inability to create a new high.
+Point (C) strongly suggests a potential trend reversal.

 Chart: Head & Shoulders Pattern